MdSaifAliMolla/Aim/README.md

 # Aim - An educational app

-Aim aspires to be an all-in-one resource platform for various govt. exam of west bengal.
-It offers subjectwise,topicwise question bank for practice as well as online mock test facility.
+Aim is an edtech platform that offers subjectwise,topicwise question bank for practice as well as online mock test facility.

 ## Sneak-Peak